yamahigashi/unofficial-fabricengine-documents-ja/Source/index.rst

 .. rst-class:: indexblockb

-|    :strong:`Looking for information about the Fabric DCC integrations?`
+|    :strong:`Looking for information about the Fabric DCC integrations and Tools?`
+|
+|        :ref:`3DSMAX`
+|            The Fabric for 3ds Max integration
 |
 |        :ref:`MAYA`
 |            The Fabric for Maya integration